LimePoint/opschain/docs/getting_started/developer.md

 Read our more comprehensive [actions reference guide](../reference/concepts/actions.md#actions-reference-guide) to learn more about creating actions, resources, resource types and controllers.

+### Create OpsChain actions that need manual intervention

+Read more about [OpsChain wait steps](../reference/concepts/actions.md#wait-steps) to learn how to create changes that can pause and wait for human intervention before continuing.

 ### Learn more about the OpsChain step runner

 Read our more comprehensive [step runner guide](../reference/concepts/step_runner.md) to learn more about how OpsChain steps are executed - and how to install custom commands and dependencies.